 Back Up, Syncing, and Transferring Purchases in iTunes

 When you plug your iPhone/iPad/iPod Touch into your computer and run iTunes, there are three forms of communication that you can request between your computer and the device: syncing, backing up, and transferring purchases.

 Somewhat infrequently, iTunes will make a backup of your device.
 You can tell this is happening because the iTunes status window (at the top of the iTunes window) will say “Backing up Device Name.”
 You can also force a backup in iTunes by pressing the "Back Up Now" button in the device summary section of iTunes.

 The device backups contains all of the device's data that isn't put there via a sync.
 The reasoning for this is that items you sync to a device are already stored on your computer, and if you lose them on your device, they can just be synced again.

-- Apps themselves are not backed up (because they are re-downloaded from the App Store, or synced via iTunes) but *the data stored by that app is backed up.
+- Apps themselves are not backed up (because they are re-downloaded from the App Store, or synced via iTunes) but *the data stored by that app* is backed up.

 - Music is not backed up, because it is synced or downloaded from iCloud music or the iTunes store.

 - The camera roll is backed up, but your synced photo libraries are not backed up.

 - iBooks PDFs are not backed up.
 Here's a whole separate post about how iOS stores iBooks PDFs, covering both cases of whether you sync your iBooks in iCloud or not.